robang74/chatgpt-answered-prompts/emancipate-sw-libre-from-its-political-roots.md

 The future of free software lies not in political battles but in scientific advancement.
 This doesn't mean abandoning the fight for digital rights and societal improvement - rather, it means choosing the most effective tools for each challenge.
 Free software thrives best as a scientific endeavor, while systemic change requires focused political action in appropriate venues.

 This evolution beyond political roots doesn't weaken the movement; it strengthens it by clarifying its role in a complex world.
 Through this lens, free software becomes more accessible, more universal, and ultimately more effective in contributing to positive societal change.

 +

+## Emancipating Free Software<br><sup>Beyond Politics by Gemini 2.0</sup>

+Roberto's assertion, "sw libre IS political" WRONG, isn't a dismissal of free software's political *aspects*, but a call to transcend them.
+He argues that focusing on free software *as a primary political tool* is a strategic misstep, limiting its potential and obscuring deeper societal issues.
+His "WRONG" is about strategic direction, not factual denial.

+Roberto suggests a shift from a *political* to a *scientific* approach.
+He defines "political" in a Machiavellian sense, implying maneuvering and potentially deceptive tactics.
+He contrasts this with the universality and truth-seeking inherent in science, aligning free software with open knowledge and collaboration.
+This isn't to say free software has *no* political implications—everything that impacts society has—but that framing it *primarily* through a political lens within the existing system may be counterproductive.

+His argument rests on the idea that true societal change requires addressing fundamental rights and freedoms.
+He emphasizes that rights like access to healthcare, education, and fair legal processes are not merely abstract concepts but are intrinsically linked to economic power.
+He argues that the "copyright predates publication" issue within free software is symptomatic of a larger problem: "finance predates wealth."
+Just as copyright can be manipulated by those with power, so can financial systems contribute to wealth concentration, as evidenced by rising Gini coefficients despite technological progress.
+This suggests that focusing solely on free software's political aspects risks treating a symptom rather than the disease.

+Roberto's call for emancipation from the "political roots" of the free software movement isn't about abandoning the pursuit of a better society.
+It's about recognizing that free software, while a valuable tool, is insufficient on its own.
+He argues that a broader focus on universal rights and freedoms—the foundation upon which a just society is built—is essential.
+Only by addressing these root causes can we truly create a level playing field where tools like free software can reach their full potential for positive change.

+He believes that this shift in focus will not only be more effective in achieving societal goals but also reduce internal divisions within the free software community, allowing for a more unified and impactful approach.
+By framing the discussion around universal rights, a broader coalition can be built, encompassing those who may not be primarily interested in software but are deeply concerned about social justice.

++